 We will be watching for further developments regarding the position of the OPC with respect to transborder data flows and modernization of PIPEDA with interest.

-If you require more information regarding the impact of these developments on your organization, or assistance with reviewing your existing policies and procedures, a member of our science and technology team would be pleased to assist you.
+If you require more information regarding the impact of these developments on your organization, or assistance with reviewing your existing policies and procedures, a member of our Innovation, Data & Technology team would be pleased to assist you.

 Note: This article is of a general nature only and is not exhaustive of all possible legal rights or remedies.
 In addition, laws may change over time and should be interpreted only in the context of particular circumstances such that these materials are not intended to be relied upon or taken as legal advice or opinion.
 Readers should consult a legal professional for specific advice in any particular situation.